 It is not easy at all having to experience domestic violence, having no access to education, and having no safe place to reside.

-Addressing Issues Of Homeless Kids
+Addressing Issues Of Kids Without Homes

-Despite that, the succession of events that led to the status of these street children being on the streets and without permanent housing, there was still – for lack of a better word – appropriate for kid age.
+Despite that, the succession of events that led to the status of these street kids being on the streets and without permanent housing, there was still – for lack of a better word – appropriate for kid age.

 …the county of Orange receives over 2000 calls a month for suspected child abuse.
 At any given time there are approximately 2,700 children who are in out-of-home care. — Meredith Resnick L.C.S.W.